Sundays @ 10.30am

 Esk Valley Church is a new church to serve the central Midlothian area.
 It is planted by St Columba’s Free Church of Scotland in Edinburgh.
 The plant is led by Tom Muir, a minister of the Free Church.
 We exist to know and make known the good news of Jesus Christ.

 Having started almost from scratch we don’t yet have a building or any facilities.
-At present we are using rooms in the Scottish Mining Museum in the heart of Newtongrange.
-It’s a good central location in the heart of the region as we get going as a church.
+At present we are using Newbattle Church, but we also the rooms in the Scottish Mining Museum in the heart of Newtongrange.
+Both venues offer a good central location in the heart of the region as we get going as a church.

 We’re just ordinary people from different backgrounds, ages and stages who have come to trust in Jesus as Lord and Saviour.
 However, you don’t have to be a Christian, dress smart or already know the Bible back to front to come.
 If you are interested in coming to know Jesus we’d love to have you.